-The department has reviewed the pH data and sampling frequency for the Gwinner POTW.
-No exceedances occurred during the reviewed time frame.
-The department proposes to continue with the limitation of 6.0 to 9.0 with a sampling frequency of weekly to reflect the state's standards of water quality for Class III streams.
+The department has reviewed the pH data and sampling frequency for the facility.
+No exceedances occurred for this parameter.
+The department proposes to continue with the limitation of shall remain between 6.0 to 9.0 s.u. with a sampling frequency of weekly to reflect the state's standards of water quality for Class III streams.